mis-wut/feathergpu/README.md

-# GPU Lightweight Compression Library
+# FeatherGPU - A GPU Lightweight Compression Library

 ## Maintained by
 Faculty of Mathematics and Information Science.
 Warsaw University of Technology